zetachang/react.rb/README.md

 The beauty is you now have one markup description, written in the same language as your server code, that works both as the HTML template and as an interactive component.

-By design Reactive-Ruby allows reactive components  to be easily added to existing Rails projects, as well in new development.

-## Installation and setup
+## Installation and Setup with Rails

 In your gem file: